 This module is appropriate for anyone with an interest in the lives and learning of young children including current early childhood practitioners who want to develop their knowledge and understanding for professional roles linked to careers in education, health and social care.

-The aim of this module is to help you develop an understanding of early childhood from a range of perspectives.
+This module aims to help you develop an understanding of early childhood from a range of perspectives, highlighting the central importance of the child’s voice and the participatory nature of young children’s experiences in different contexts.
 The module is divided into three blocks of study:

 Block 1: Starting with the child